finalv2/cwp-decap-test/strategies/make-fingerprinting-fast-and-easy.md

 ---
 The fingerprinting process can be stressful for caregivers and their families for reasons that have nothing to do with their ability to provide safe, supportive care for youth.

-Make this process easier for potential caregivers by providing quick and accessible fingerprinting services and keeping records to ensure you never have to fingerprint the same person twice.
+Make this process easier for potential caregivers by providing quick and accessible fingerprinting services and recordkeeping to ensure you never have to fingerprint the same person twice.

 ## How to do this